oramirez1397/my-coronavirus-map/README.md

   * Timeline of other counties total cases

 # How to Run
-to bulid the code, run the following in your terminal of your choice:
+to bulid the code, run the following in the terminal of your choice:
 ### First:
 npm install
 ### After: